academic-resources/odin/custom-properties.md

   background-color: var(--main-color);
 }
 ```
-** By declaring our custom property on the `:root` selector in the example above, we can access it on *any* other valid selector within our CSS file, since any other selector would be considered a descendant of the `:root` selector.**
+** By declaring our custom property on the `:root` selector in the example above, we can access it on *any* other valid selector within our CSS file, since any other selector would be considered a descendant of the `:root` selector :**

 ---